Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 distrobox-create Box1 -i TAB
 ```

 use bash autocompletion to list the available images.
+[Here are many advanced tutorials, what you can do with Distrobox](https://github.com/89luca89/distrobox/blob/main/docs/useful_tips.md)

 ### Virtual Machines